By Florida law, the portfolio must contain:

 Some samples of various styles of Logs are shown here.

-Photos or scans of worksheets, written assignments, or pages read and be samples of work.
-Screenshots of websites or apps, photos of projects, field trips, or activities, brochures from field trips, and more can also be samples of work.
+Photos or scans of worksheets, written assignments, or pages read and be samples of materials used.
+Screenshots of websites or apps, photos of projects, field trips, or activities, brochures from field trips, and more can also be samples of materials.

-Showing a few samples of work from the beginning of your year and the end of your year in a variety of subject areas is ideal.
+Showing a few samples of materials from the beginning of your year and the end of your year in a variety of subject areas is ideal.